zayto/web_security_101/README.md

 > TODO

 ### SameSite
 SameSite is a cookie attribute (from the Set-Cookie response header) which aims to mitigate CSRF attacks (can [sometimes](https://tools.ietf.org/html/draft-ietf-httpbis-rfc6265bis-02#section-5.3.7.1) be bypassed).
 It helps the browser decide whether to send cookies along with cross-site requests.
-Possible values for this attribute are :
+Possible values for this attribute are:

-* **Lax** : send the cookie except on certain CSRF-prone request methods such as POST/PUT - only send for top-level navigation (such as clicking a link, requests made by JavaScript do not include the cookie) using safe HTTP methods ex: GET, HEAD, OPTIONS. *(default value for cookies in Chrome since Feb.
+* **Lax**: send the cookie except on certain CSRF-prone request methods such as POST/PUT - only send for top-level navigation (such as clicking a link, requests made by JavaScript do not include the cookie) using safe HTTP methods ex: GET, HEAD, OPTIONS. *(default value for cookies in Chrome since Feb.
 2020)*
-*  **Strict** : never send the cookie from a cross-site context, ex: when clicking on a link from an external website
+*  **Strict**: never send the cookie from a cross-site context, ex: when clicking on a link from an external website

-* **None** : always send the cookie *(cookies set as SameSite None require the Secure attribute in Chrome)*
+* **None**: always send the cookie *(cookies set as SameSite None require the Secure attribute in Chrome)*

 > Set-Cookie: JSESSIONID=xxxxx; SameSite=Strict
 > Set-Cookie: JSESSIONID=xxxxx; SameSite=Lax